-Phone: 202-618-4158 Email: mwojnaroski@usccr.gov Online: www.usccr.gov The Georgia Advisory Committee to the U.S. Commission on Civil Rights is conducting a study on civil asset forfeiture and its impact on communities of color in the state.
-This is the first in a series of meetings the Committee will host to hear public testimony on the topic.
-The Committee seeks to examine the extent to which civil asset forfeiture practices in Georgia may have a discriminatory impact on the basis of race, color, or national origin.
-This meeting is free and open to the public.
+Phone: 202-618-4158 Email: mwojnaroski@usccr.gov Online: www.usccr.gov The Georgia Advisory Committee to the U.S. Commission on Civil Rights will hold its third & forth panel discussions on civil asset forfeiture and its impact on communities of color in the state.
+In this ongoing study, the Committee seeks to examine the extent to which civil asset forfeiture practices in Georgia may have a discriminatory impact on the basis of race, color, or national origin and/or in the administration of justice.
+These meetings are free and open to the public.